agda/agda-stdlib/paper/paper.md

 # Summary

 Agda [@agda2024manual] is a dependently-typed functional language that serves as both a programming language and an interactive theorem prover (ITP).
-More precisely, one can formulate requirements on programs as types, and building programs satisfying these requirements is performed in a fundamentally interactive manner.
+In Agda, one can formulate requirements on programs as types, and build programs satisfying these requirements interactively.
-The Curry-Howard lens [@DBLP:journals/cacm/Wadler15], types and terms can be seen as theorems and their proofs.
+The Curry-Howard correspondance [@DBLP:journals/cacm/Wadler15] allows types and programs to be seen as theorems and proofs.

-We present the Agda standard library [@agda-stdlib-v2.0], hereafter referred to as `agda-stdlib`, which provides definitions intended to be generally helpful in developments of programs and proofs.
+We present the Agda standard library [@agda-stdlib-v2.0] (`agda-stdlib`), which provides definitions helpful in the development of programs and proofs.
-Unlike standard libraries of traditional programming languages, `agda-stdlib` provides not only standard utilities and data structures, but also a range of basic discrete mathematics useful for proving the correctness of programs.
+Unlike standard libraries of traditional programming languages, `agda-stdlib` provides not only standard utilities and data structures, but also basic discrete mathematics useful for proving the correctness of programs.

 # Statement of need

-There are two reasons why a standard library for Agda is different than for traditional languages.
+Aside from the normal justifications for the existence of standard libraries, there are two reasons why `agda-stdlib` is uniquely needed.

-First, Agda's language is small but sufficient to define many concepts usually considered part of a language (such as the notion of an integer).
+First, Agda as a language is small and does not include concepts usually considered part of a language (such as integers and strings).
-This reduces compiler complexity.
-But it increases the need for a standard library.
+This reduces compiler complexity, but means that `agda-stdlib` must define such concepts itself.

-Second, as correctness is an important goal of most Agda users, it is important that functions provided by `agda-stdlib` come with correctness guarantees.
-Such proofs often require significant effort which should not be downloaded to users.
+Second, as program correctness is important for most Agda users, the functions provided by `agda-stdlib` come with correctness guarantees.
+Such proofs often require significant effort which should not be offloaded to users.

 # Impact

-A wide range of projects make use of `agda-stdlib`.
+A wide range of projects make use of `agda-stdlib`, including:
-Here is a selection:

 - Programming Language Foundations in Agda [@plfa22.08]

 - Formalisation of category theory [@hu2021categories]

-- Intrinsically typed interpreters for imperative languages [@bach2017intrinsically] and formalisation of type-level computation and subtyping in Scala [@stucki2021theory]
+- Formalisation of aspects of Scala's type system [@stucki2021theory]

-- Formally verified calculus for the synchronous, reactive programming language Esterel [@florence2019esterel]
+- Verification of a calculus for the synchronous, reactive programming language Esterel [@florence2019esterel]

 - Verification of hardware circuit design [@pizani2018pi]

 - Verification of routing protocols [@daggitt2023routing]

-`agda-stdlib` has also been used as a test bed for the design of co-inductive data types in Agda itself, resulting having in three different notions.

-The development of `agda-stdlib` has also had a synergistic relationship with that of Agda itself, prompting new language features.
+The development of `agda-stdlib` has also had a synergistic relationship with that of Agda itself, helping to both test and motivate new language features.
-Firstly, Agda supports a wide range of possibly incompatible language extensions.
-Examples include `--cubical` (changing the underlying type theory to cubical type theory [@DBLP:journals/jfp/VezzosiMA21]), `--with-K` (adding support for Streicher's axiom K [@streicher1993investigations], with incompatible with the `--cubical`-enabled type theory), or `--safe` (an ITP-oriented option enforcing that nothing is postulated and disabling parts of the FFI mechanism).
+Firstly, Agda supports a wide range of possibly incompatible language extensions, with examples including `--cubical` (changing the underlying type theory to cubical type theory [@DBLP:journals/jfp/VezzosiMA21]), `--with-K` (adding support for Streicher's axiom K [@streicher1993investigations]), or `--safe` (an ITP-oriented option restricting sources of potential unsoundness).
-In order for `agda-stdlib` to be compatible with as many different variants as possible, we designed the library in units requesting the minimal expressive power needed.
+In order for `agda-stdlib` to be compatible with as many different combinations of extensions as possible, it is designed modularly with units requesting the minimal expressive power needed.
-Thus Agda's language options were categorised as "infective", "coinfective" or "neither".
-"infection" options impact all the import*ing* modules (example: `--with-K`).
-"coinfective" options affect the import*ed* modules (example: `--safe`).
+To facilitate this, Agda's extensions were categorised as "infective", "coinfective" or "neither", where "infective" options impact all the import*ing* modules and "coinfective" options impact the import*ed* modules.
-Another feature motivated by of `agda-stdlib` is attaching custom messages to definitions, displayed on use.
+Secondly, another feature motivated by of `agda-stdlib` is attaching custom messages to definitions, displayed on use.
 This enabled deprecation warnings, easing the evolution of user code.
+The library has also been used as a test bed for different approaches to defining co-inductive data types in Agda itself.

 # Design Challenges

-Organising libraries of discrete mathematics and algebra into a coherent and logical structure is notoriously difficult [@carette2020leveraging] [@cohen2020hierarchy].
+Organising libraries of discrete mathematics and algebra coherently is notoriously difficult [@carette2020leveraging] [@cohen2020hierarchy].
 There is a tension between organising the material to be as general as possible and providing direct and intuitive definitions.
 Mathematical objects often permit multiple representations with varying application-specific usability profiles -- but this leads to redundancy/duplication.